ArtificialIntelligenceToolkit/aitk.keras/README.md

 aitk.keras
 ==========

-An implementation of the main Keras API with implementation of layers in numpy.
+An implementation of the main Keras API with of layers in numpy.

 *UNDER DEVELOPMENT*